 Types of insights and research repositories with examples

 There are multiple types of insights repositories, and we will look at the most commonly used types.

 Internal insights and research repositories

 Most organizations start their research repository journey by starting in-house purely because it is simpler and have tools.
-This means using their research platform, their qualitative research solution, various analytical tools, internal collaboration tools.
+This means using their research platform, their qualitative research solution, various analytical research tools, internal collaboration tools.
 These result in a haphazardly put-together platform on an internal wiki that consists of spreadsheets, reports, and documents.
 These are called internal insights repositories, and some notable examples are Google Business Suite, Airtable, etc.

 These, however, are not scalable and aren’t always reliable.
 There are also pronounced limitations with these types of insights desks, including the lack of ability to search, store and tag research data, and do not use concepts for research and insights-friendly data.

 Many large organizations unsatisfied with off-the-shelf and limited viability tools generally tend to build their own insights repositories internally.
 There are various stories of purpose-built tools by Microsoft, WeWork, and more.
 The Microsoft Human Insights System (HIS) was developed internally and custom-built to a scale and use case of what’s needed internally.
 However, how many organizations can afford to spend the time and resources to build such solutions from scratch?

 This brings us to our last type of insight repository tool.
 Researchers have built these tools for researchers and take into account multiple aspects of democratization of insights while simultaneously killing siloed research and insights information.